JohanKool3/DotNet-Personal-Code-Bank/README.md

 This project is a collection of each concept of C# so that I have a frame of reference for what I know and what I do not.

+These sections have been written in the order of the following article https://www.scholarhat.com/tutorial/csharp/csharp12-developer-roadmap

 # Table of Contents

 1. [If and Else](#if_and_else)